Explore the DG world:

 © Kyutai Shim

-Bomsori signed an exclusive agreement with Deutsche Grammophon in February 2021, sealing a relationship with the Yellow Label that began when she teamed up with now fellow DG artist Rafał Blechacz to record works by Fauré, Szymanowski, Debussy and Chopin.
-Released in January 2019, the album went on to garner widespread critical acclaim.
-Bomsori’s DG solo debut recording, Violin on Stage, is set for international release in June 2021.
-It showcases original works and arrangements of music written for or inspired by opera or ballet, reflecting her desire to revive the legacy of such legendary violinists as Heifetz, Milstein and Kogan – renowned for performing virtuosic transcriptions – as well as the close bond she feels with Poland, its music and musicians.
+Bomsori’s DG solo debut recording, Violin on Stage, was released in June 2021.
+The album showcases original works and arrangements of music written for or inspired by opera or ballet, reflecting her desire to revive the legacy of such legendary violinists as Heifetz, Milstein and Kogan, as well as the close bond she feels with Poland, its music and musicians.
 Recorded in Wrocław with the NFM Wrocław Philharmonic and Giancarlo Guerrero, the album includes Waxman’s Carmen Fantasie, Massenet’s “Méditation” and Wieniawski’s joyful Fantasia brilliante on themes from Gounod’s “Faust”.

 Bomsori Kim, whose unusual first name means “sound of Spring”, was born in Daegu in 1989.
 Her music-loving parents encouraged their daughter’s innate musical talent.
 She took piano lessons at the age of four, began playing violin a year later and soon joined her parents and siblings in the family ensemble.
 While singing and ballet were among Bomsori’s childhood passions, she devoted her full attention to violin at the age of seven when she heard a performance by Kyung Wha-Chung.
 “After that, my dream was always to be a violinist,” she recalls.